tuagenchea38045/nynrepo/README.md

-The Industrial Revolution led to the rise of factory-based production, the mechanization of agriculture, and the growth of urban populations, transforming social and economic structures worldwide.
+The United Kingdom emerged as the world's leading economic power in the 19th century, fueled by industrialization, technological innovation, and global trade networks.